yvonab/blog/content/posts/an-essay-on-walking.md

 hero_image: "/content/images/img_1044.jpg"

 ---
-I discovered the idea of Steward ownership through my student initiative - PPE Encounters.
+I came across Steward ownership through my student initiative - PPE Encounters.
 We hold events for students to engage with experts from different backgrounds, bringing in various ideas and opinions.

 We invited guests from [**Purpose economy **]()to talk about their work and the change they are trying to bring about in our economy.